The eight principles of IPS

-Jobs anyone can apply for, pay at least minimum wage/same pay as coworkers with similar duties, and have no artificial time limits imposed by the social service agency.
+The IPS model focuses on developing opportunities for job seekers that are inclusive.
+These are jobs that anyone can apply for, pay at least minimum wage or the same pay as coworkers with similar duties, and have no artificial times limits imposed by a social service agency.

 Rapid job search

 In the IPS model, there are no requirements for assessments, training, or counseling before seeking employment.
 The first face-to-face contact between a job seeker and a business occurs within 30 days.